tomcritchlow/tomcritchlow.github.io/_posts/2017-07-18-the-consultants-grain.md

 **Slow consulting is the work that runs against the grain.
 I think about it a lot like running a campaign; you have to change mental models and belief systems at scale.**

-Sometimes you need to start grassroots and build momentum from an ever increasing number of people, sometimes it's a focused drip drip of belief change for key execs to get them to change their mind.
-Either way, the key in my mind is to think about the change beyond the individual documents or plans and instead work to create a series of things that build an ever-increasing momentum for the direction you want to take.
+Sometimes you need to start grassroots and build momentum from an ever increasing number of people, sometimes it's a focused drip drip for key execs to get them to change their mind.
+Either way, the key in my mind is to build an ever-increasing momentum for the direction you want to take.

 Some ways you might campaign for change within an organization:
 - **Send out a weekly message** - A weekly email/slack/basecamp message highlighting evidence, anecdotes, case studies and more that supports your case can help change minds over long periods of time.
 Everyone appreciates being informed of industry trends and people love reading this kind of information (surprisingly there's often a lack of good industry trend reading within companies).